-As well as becoming a member of your own college’s student union (often known as the Junior Common Room (JCR) and Middle Common Room (MCR)), a matriculated student of the University automatically becomes a member of the Oxford University Student Union (Oxford SU).
-Other students may have associate membership of Oxford SU.
+As well as becoming a member of your own college’s student union (often known as the Junior Common Room (JCR) and Middle Common Room (MCR), any student on a course leading to a University of Oxford award, whether matriculated or non-matriculated, automatically becomes a member of the Oxford University Student Union (Oxford SU).
+Other students (such as Visiting Students) may have associate membership of Oxford SU.

 Note: the Oxford Union Society (known as ‘the Union’) is not a student union; it is an independent private members’ club with no student representative function.

 Student Information is a service for students of the University.
 The service can help with general administrative advice and support on all aspects of your student career, including queries about University registration and Student Self Service, as well as information for international students on matters like visas, immigration and studentships.

 Examination Schools, High Street, Oxford.
 Monday–Friday: 08:30–17:00. +44 (0)1865 286223

 The University and colleges will be open to students for the 2022–23 academic year, and we look forward to welcoming new and returning students from the start of Michaelmas Term.
 We realise that COVID-19 has had a significant impact on all students, and we are doing everything we can to provide help and support.
 We have also learnt a huge amount from the last year and we will build on our experience as we continue to respond to the pandemic.